 - Comfort with minimum effort by the driver

-Several components are part of braking system:
+Several components are part of the braking system:

 - The brake discs are iron elements fixed to the wheel hub.
 They are used to slow down the wheel in order to stop the vehicle.

-How does ABS Braking system work?
+How does the ABS Braking system work?

 The ABS system (Anti-Locking System, from the German Anti blockier system) is mandatory by car manufactures since 2004.
 The goal of an ABS system is to prevent wheel lockup when braking suddenly in order to keep the car stable.
-The driver keeps the control of its vehicle in case of urgently braking and can avoid risks of accident.
+The driver keeps control of his/her vehicle in case of urgently braking and can avoid risks of accident.